ColleyMo/MSc-Dissertation/README.md

 # DataSets
-Test and training Data used In The 'Data' Folder.
+All Test and training Datasets used are in The 'Data' Folder.